ph1-xyz/Phazerville-Wiki/Home.md

 You can find links to documentation for (almost) every single O_C function on this page.

 # Phazerville Suite
 Thanks for checking out my firmware.
 I've basically tried to hoard all the notable Apps and Applets in one repo!
-All the full-screen apps from [Hemisphere](https://github.com/Chysn/O_C-HemisphereSuite/wiki) are here, plus all of the [stock O&C firmware](https://ornament-and-cri.me/user-manual-v1_3/) apps and a few new ones, albeit in limited combinations depending on which .hex file you grab from the [Release page](https://github.com/djphazer/O_C-BenisphereSuite/releases).
+All the full-screen apps from [Hemisphere](https://github.com/Chysn/O_C-HemisphereSuite/wiki) are here, plus all of the [stock O&C firmware](https://ornament-and-cri.me/user-manual-v1_3/) apps and a few new ones, albeit in limited combinations depending on which .hex file you grabbed from the [Release page](https://github.com/djphazer/O_C-BenisphereSuite/releases).

+As of v1.6.999, you can request a custom build with a simple bot command on [this discussion post](https://github.com/djphazer/O_C-BenisphereSuite/discussions/38).

 ## Build Choices
-As of v1.6.999, you can request a custom build with a simple bot command on [this discussion post](https://github.com/djphazer/O_C-BenisphereSuite/discussions/38).

-In previous versions of v1.6.x, all builds included **Hemisphere**, **Pong**, and the **Scale** & **Waveform Editor**s and a selection of different Apps.
+In previous versions of v1.6.x, all builds included **Hemisphere**, **Pong**, and the **Scale** & **Waveform Editor**s, and a selection of different Apps.
 The build differences are:
 * Main builds include: **Calibr8or, Scenes, Quadraturia, Piqued, Enigma, Captain MIDI, Neural Net, Darkest Timeline**
 * Stock builds instead include:
-  - _+stock1_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Piqued, Sequins**
+  * _+stock1_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Piqued, Sequins**
-  - _+stock2_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Quadraturia, Meta-Q, Harrington 1200, Dialectic Ping Pong, Viznutcracker Sweet!**
+  * _+stock2_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Quadraturia, Meta-Q, Harrington 1200, Dialectic Ping Pong, Viznutcracker Sweet!**

 Files with "**+VOR**" are for **Plum Audio / 4ROBOTS** hardware variants equipped with a _Variable Output Range_ circuit - O&C Plus, 1uO_c, & OCP X.